 Greater Seal of Armor - Seals are the most flexible of runes for Yi - choose whatever suits you best.
 I like to take armour runes just for general durability against auto attacks, jungler ganks and even minion hits.

 Greater Glyph of Magic Resist - Having magic resistance seals is important to help negate against AP damage, however it is optional as to whether you choose FLAT runes or SCALING runes.
-I prefer to use flat MR runes as most of Yi's squishiness happens throughout the early laning game - this is when you need the resistance the most.
+I use scaling runes to transition Yi's early to mid game strength into the late game by adding some durability.

 Greater Mark of Armor Penetration - Personally I prefer AD runes over ArP, however these can work nicely when combined with Brutalizer.
 They offer less damage to Alpha Strike, however.